 EXPERIENCED SLIP AND FALL LAWYER ASSISTING VICTIMS IN SAN DIEGO

 People slip and they fall.
 And sometimes they get hurt, resulting in very serious injuries such as hip fractures, wrist fractures, and shoulder injuries.
-That’s why you need a San Diego slip and fall attorney if you were injured during a recent slip.
+That’s why you need a San Diego slip and fall lawyer if you were injured during a recent slip.
 The Law Offices of Elliott N. Kanter can offer the counsel you need in your case.

 Protect your rights.
 Call the Law Offices of Elliott N. Kanter at 619-330-5881 for a no-cost, no-obligation consultation.